PGPHarvard/FAQ/participant.md

 As you know, sequencing is a lengthy and complex process, and once the sequencing is complete, there is still more that has to be done on our end before your genome is ready to be released to you.
 Our staff is small, so we have to do the work in batches, thus making the process take longer than we wish it would, and it can often take a year or more.

 ### Do you have a test kit?
 We do not currently send out test kits as we are unable to accept blood at this time unless it is collected in one of our group events.
-We let participants know about upcoming collection events through email announcements and the PGP site https://my.pgp-hms.org However, the Harvard PGP is actively seeking out alternatives to specimen donation in the future.
+We let participants know about upcoming collection events through email announcements and the [PGP site](https://my.pgp-hms.org).
+However, the Harvard PGP is actively seeking out alternatives to specimen donation in the future.

 ### How can I fund my own genome sequencing?
 At this time we are not set up for participants to fund their own sequencing through the Harvard PGP.
 However, if you are interested in having your genome sequenced on your own, the Harvard PGP is capable of accepting donated genomes.
 In order to participate in our project, it is not required that the genome be sequenced through PGP channels only.

 The Harvard PGP cannot directly recommend or endorse Direct to Consumer (DTC) sequencing providers.
-However, you may find the following "List of Personal Genome Sequencing and Interpretation Services" a useful place to start your own research into what may be appropriate for you. http://arep.med.harvard.edu/gmc/genome_services.html This list is not necessarily up-to-date, comprehensive, or recommended by the PGP or any affiliated institutions.
+However, you may find this [List of Personal Genome Sequencing and Interpretation Services](http://arep.med.harvard.edu/gmc/genome_services.html) a useful place to start your own research into what may be appropriate for you.
+This list is not necessarily up-to-date, comprehensive, or recommended by the PGP or any affiliated institutions.

-Participants now have an additional option for sequencing through the recently announced sequencing opportunity for PGP participants through Veritas Genetics, which will be set up as a third party activity in the coming weeks.  http://www.prnewswire.com/news-releases/veritas-genetics-breaks-1000-whole-genome-barrier-300150585.html
+Participants now have an additional option for sequencing through the [recently announced sequencing opportunity for PGP participants](http://www.prnewswire.com/news-releases/veritas-genetics-breaks-1000-whole-genome-barrier-300150585.html) through Veritas Genetics, which will be set up as a third party activity in the coming weeks.

 ### Donation of other genetic data
 At this time the Harvard PGP is not set up to accept donation of other genetic data except under special circumstances.
 We are working on having the capability, however.
 Please contact us if you have questions.